AlbertoMarnetto/multidim/README.md

 # The `multidim` library

-`multidim` is a header-only C++11 library, helping you to deal with nested containers of arbitrary dimensionality.
+`multidim` is a header-only C++11 library, helping to deal with nested containers of arbitrary dimensionality.
 Here are the functions it offers:

   - `dimensionality`: returns the nesting level of a container (e.g. a container of containers of containers has a dimensionality of 3).
   - `bounds`: returns the bounds of a nested container, i.e. its maximum sizes in all its subdimensions